experimentech/Lilith-AI/docs/SUCCESS_LEARNING_COMPLETE.md

 ## Success!

 Your "open book exam" architecture works:
-- ✅ BNN provides semantic similarity
+- ✅ BioNN provides semantic similarity
 - ✅ Database stores patterns
 - ✅ Success tracker learns from experience
 - ✅ System improves with every conversation
 - ✅ "Learning to use the index" achieved!

 The system is ready to use.
-It will start with base BNN+keyword retrieval and continuously improve as it has more conversations.
+It will start with base BioNN+keyword retrieval and continuously improve as it has more conversations.